Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/naivigation/visit/singing-sails/rules/_index.md

 During **setup**, draw 5 random treasures and place them faceup on the table.
 (The others will not be used this game.)

 Each treasure has an "ideal island" where it can be found.
-(General shape, number of tiles, surroundings, etcetera.)
+This is any island that fits the _condition_ written on the treasure.

 During **gameplay**, when you visit a harbor at an "ideal island", you collect the associated treasure!
 You get the bonus described.
 Remove the treasure; you can't collect it multiple times.

 This expansion also adds a new Vehicle Card.

 * **Dig**: replace 1--3 tiles next to the ship (horizontal, vertical, diagonal) with new ones from the deck.

+And a new Map Tile.

+* **Whirlpool**: Randomize your Wind deck and Ship orientation.
+(Shuffle the Wind cards and let someone pick a random one.
+Then rotate the ship by that many quarter turns.)

 VARIANT: For easier treasure collection, notice that every treasure also shows a specific harbor tile.
 Add this rule: "You also get the treasure by simply visiting that harbor, regardless of what its island looks like."